danomatic/react-pdf-html/README.md

 1. Uses `node-html-parser` (see https://github.com/taoqf/node-html-parser) to parse the HTML into a JSON tree.
 2. Parses any `<style>` tags in the document and `style` attributes
-3. Renders the tree with `renderHtml`, which applies all the styles and has a mapping of render functions.
-This can be overridden using the `renderer` prop.
+3. Renders the tree, applying all the styles and has a mapping of render functions.
+These can be overridden on a per tag basis using the `renderers` prop.

 ## Usage